-California First State To Offer Health Benefits To Adult Undocumented Immigrants
+California Is 1st State To Offer Health Benefits To Adult Undocumented Immigrants

 The measure signed by Gov. Gavin Newsom on Tuesday extends coverage to low-income, undocumented adults age 25 and younger for the state's Medicaid program.

-Since 2016, California has allowed children under 18 to receive taxpayer-backed healthcare despite immigration status.
+Since 2016, California has allowed children under 18 to receive taxpayer-backed health care despite immigration status.
 And state officials expect that the plan will cover roughly 90,000 people.

-The idea of giving health benefits to undocumented immigrants is supported by most of the Democratic candidates running for president, and California's move comes as the Trump administration continues to ramp up its hardline crackdown on unauthorized immigrants.
+The idea of giving health benefits to undocumented immigrants is supported by most of the Democratic candidates running for president, and California's move comes as the Trump administration continues to ramp up its hard-line crackdown on illegal immigration.
 On Tuesday, Newsom said the state law draws a sharp contrast with Trump's immigration policies.

 "If you believe in universal health care, you believe in universal health care," Newsom said.
 "We are the most un-Trump state in America when it comes to health policy."